dssg/triage/docs/sources/dirtyduck/index.md

     triage’s [github repository](https://github.com/dssg/triage/tree/master/docs/sources/dirtyduck).

-## What is in the name?
+## What's in a name?

-There is a famous (and delicious) chinese duck restaurant in Chicago, we love that place, and as every restaurant in Chicago area, it gets inspected, so the naming is an *homage* to them.
+There is a famous (and delicious) peking duck restaurant in Chicago, we love that place, and as every restaurant in Chicago area, it gets inspected, so the naming is an *homage* to them.